 - 1. Mission.
 The Programming Board exists to provide social, recreational, insightful, educational, and unique co-curricular experiences to Student Association members. - 2.
+Definitions.
+The following terms defined here are only applicable to Policy XIII. - a.
+Preferred Committee.
+The committee to which a member devotes a majority of their time. - b.
+Secondary Committee.
+The committee to which a member may dedicate additional time to. - 3.
 Oversight.
-The Vice President for Programming coordinates, oversees, and chairs the Programming Board. - 3.
+The Vice President for Programming coordinates, oversees, and chairs the Programming Board. - 4.
 Executive Board.
 The Programming Board Executive Board is advisory to the Vice President for Programming and consists of the committee chairs and administrative officers.
-Its members are selected by the Vice President for Programming and serve at the Vice President's discretion. - 4.
-Administrative Officers operate outside the committee structure and work directly with the committee chairs to provide support for their events.
+Its members are selected by the Vice President for Programming and serve at the Vice President's discretion. - 5.
+Administrative Officers operate outside the committee structure and work directly with the committee chairs and the Vice President for Programming to provide support for their events.
 The administrative officers and their responsibilities are as follows: - a.
+Marketing Director.
+Manages the programming board's social media and marketing attempts in conjunction with the Marketing and Promotions Department of the SA. - b.
 Hospitality Director.
-Fulfills rider requirements specified by performers and any other hospitality needs. - b.
-Fundraising Director.
-Facilitates sponsorship opportunities for local businesses and encourages them to get involved with Programming Board events. - c.
+Fulfills rider requirements specified by performers and any other hospitality needs. - c.
+Fundraising and Collaborations Director.
+Facilitates sponsorship opportunities for local businesses and encourages them to get involved with Programming Board events.
+They are also in charge of communicating with student groups and departments on-campus to collaborate on different events. - d.
 Treasurer.
-Manages financial matters for the Programming Board, documents its operations, and archives appropriate records. - 5.
-Committee Chairs coordinate and oversee their committees to accomplish their established goals. - 6.
+Manages financial matters for the Programming Board, documents its operations, and archives appropriate records. - 6.
+Committee Chairs coordinate and oversee their committees to accomplish their established goals. - 7.
+Vice Chairs may be chosen by the Vice President for Programming and the newly appointed Committee Chairs to aid in the goals of each committee.
+These individuals, while not a part of the direct SAPB Executive Board, are subject to the requirements of their respective Committee Chair position.
+They must uphold the requirements of confidentiality and workmanship, which the Committee Chairs are subject to. - 8.
 Committees.
 The committees are as follows: - a.
 Concerts manages concerts including, but not limited to, the concert aspect of Spring Fling, which must occur every spring. - b.
-Festivals manages campus-wide events including, but not limited to, the festival aspect of Spring Fling in conjunction with other committees as appropriate. - c.
-Variety manages stand-alone novelty acts and comedy shows. - d.
-Insights manages campus speaker programs. - 7.
-Record Keeping.
-To improve leadership transitions and negotiation expertise all invoices to the Programming Board must be stored for two years and all contracts to which the Programming Board is a party must be stored for five years.
+BUMP manages underground music performances in the University Union Undergrounds and/or other intimate spaces on campus. - c.
+Festivals manages campus-wide events including, but not limited to, the festival aspect of Spring Fling in conjunction with other committees as appropriate. - d.
+Comedy manages stand-alone novelty acts and comedy shows.